H3ct0r55/NowListening/README.md

-# NowListening
-NowListening | A simple webpage for your album of the week
+# NowListening | A simple standalone webpage for your album of the week